 Data Science is booming and getting in demand with every passing day.
 We have already discussed this in our previous blog, i.e., The Rise And Rise Of Data Science!
 This significant boom in the data science industry came because organizations today are making a shift from CRUD (Create, Retrieve, Update, Delete) system to systems of insight.
 Thus, traditional ways of data processing are no longer suitable for processing a huge amount of data (big data) in fields like:

 - Sentiment Analysis

 - Recommendation Engines

-In today’s time more and more companies are looking for data scientists to mine their data and put it into use, however, hiring data scientists still stands as a challenge.
-Therefore, we’ve jotted down a list of challenges faced while hiring a data scientist.
+In today’s time more and more companies are looking for data scientists to mine their data and put it into use, however, how to hire a data scientist still stands as a challenge.
+Therefore, we’ve jotted down a list of challenges faced while recruiting data scientists.

 3 Data Science Hiring Challenges